-- I-3.2.2 Category 2 Large assembly transport.
+I-3.3.2.1 Application.
 In some cases, it may not be practical or efficient to test large shelters or systems on a shaker.
 In such cases, transportation conditions may be simulated using the actual transport vehicle as the vibration exciter.
-The assemblage may consists of equipment mounted in a truck or trailer, or equipment mounted in a shelter which is then mounted on a truck, trailer, or dolly set.
-The exposure consists of traversing the transport vehicle over a prepared test course until the test item has received exposure representative of anticipated deployment scenarios. - a.
-Test level.
-The vibration levels and intensities received by the test item during this test are based upon the course profile and vehicle speeds as specified in procedure III.
-Various road surfaces are to be used, each traversed at speeds which will produce the desired vibration intensity.
-Transport vehicle speeds are limited either by the vehicle's safe operating speed over a specific course profile or by the speed limit set for the specific course. - b.
-Test duration.
-The test duration shall be as specified in procedure III or until the test item has received the exposure representaive of the anticipated deployment scenarios, whichever is longer. - c.
-Test setup.
-The test setup shall be as specified in procedure III.
+The assemblage may consist of equipment mounted in a truck or trailer, or equipment mounted in a shelter which is then mounted on a truck, trailer, or dolly set.
+The exposure consists of traversing the transport vehicle over a prepared test course until the test item has received exposure representative of anticipated deployment scenarios.

 The assemblage shall be mounted into the transport vehicle for which it was designed in its deployment configuration.
-If the assemblage is to be contained in a shelter, it shall be intalled within the shelter in the deployment configuration.
+If the assemblage is to be contained in a shelter, it shall be installed within the shelter in the deployment configuration.

 The shelter should be mounted and secured on the transport vehicle(s) that is normally used for the shelter under actual transport.
-Instrumentation is provided to measure the vertical axis acceleration time history on the shelter floor and at any other locations of concern.
+Provide instrumentation to measure the vertical axis acceleration time history on the shelter floor and at any other locations of concern.